Need a Garbage Odor Eliminator?

 What haven’t I tried to remove garbage odors?

 Orange – A traditional handmade ornament, orange pomanders made during the Christmas season smell amazing!
-They basically consist of poking handfuls of whole cloves into an orange, than hanging to freshen the air.
-Although fun to make, this is a rather expensive choice as garbage refresher.
+They basically consist of poking handfuls of whole cloves into an orange, then hanging to freshen the air.
+Although fun to make, this is a rather expensive choice as a garbage refresher.
 Have you seen the price tag on whole cloves?

-Lemon – This fruit is a well known deodorizer too.
+Lemon – This fruit is a well-known deodorizer too.
 I use lemon to deodorize my fridge, as a carpet refresher, and linen spray!
-So, using lemon as a garbage odor eliminator is a no brainer.
-After drinking lemon water, cooking, or crafting with lemons I toss the peels into the trash.
+So, using lemon as a garbage odor eliminator is a no-brainer.
+After drinking lemon water, cooking, or crafting with lemons, I toss the peels into the trash.
 The fresh citrus scent really helps mask the garbage odor.
 That is until once again the garbage gets taken out and a new bag is started.

 So… What works best as a garbage can deodorizer?

 I’ve found a combination of orange, peppermint, and lemon works best to remove garbage odors.
-But, instead of using them as a one time use, I created a long lasting alternative.
+But, instead of using them as a one-time use, I created a long-lasting alternative.
 Easy DIY garbage can deodorizer pods combine the odor removing power of all three in the convenience of a pod.
 See just how easy they are to use with this recipe for a dozen Citrus Mint Garbage Can Deodorizer Pods.

 Citrus Mint Garbage Can Deodorizer Pod Ingredients: